jaydondulgar/ML-Project/README.md

 # Handwritten Digit Prediction - Convolutional Neural Network

 ## Project Summary
+Test to see how indentation works:
+Here is a new line.
+Here is another new line.
 ## Python Libraries Used & How to Install Them

 ## How to Run the Handwritten Digit CNN